jeavila6/CADQ/README.md

 rating  00:00:03.571    00:00:01.987    00:00:05.558    12
 ```

-## Extract Prosodic Features
+## Extracting Prosodic Features

 The window size in `featureSpec.fss` is 20ms.
 Update line 63 of `makeTrackMonster.m` from the Midlevel Toolkit to use 20ms to match the window size.

-If you are using MATLAB R2019a or above, update line 42 of `findDimensions.m` to use `pca` instead of `princomp` (the `princomp` function was removed as of R2019a).
 Call the `extractFeatures` MATLAB function with the path to the dialog files as its argument.
-The resulting monster matrices will be stored in a new `monsters` directory.
+The resulting monster matrices will be stored in a new `features` directory.

 ```matlab
 extractFeatures(<path>)
 ```

-## Convert Dial Readings to Ratings
+## Reading Annotations

 Call the `readRecordings` MATLAB function with the path to the dial recording files as its argument.
 The resulting rating matrices will be stored in a new `annotations` directory.